 Ribbon snakes are native to North America and can be found in a variety of habitats, ranging from forests and wetlands to deserts and grasslands.
 They prefer wetland habitats such as marshes, ponds, streams, and rivers, where they can find plenty of aquatic prey.
 Ribbon snakes also inhabit swamps, bogs, meadows, heathlands, coastal dunes, and mangrove forests.

-See also What is River Otter Animal
+See also What is Ragdoll Animal

 In the United States ribbon snakes are found in the eastern half of the country, from Maine to Florida and westward to Nebraska.
 They are abundant in the Carolinas and throughout much of the Appalachian Mountains.
 In Canada they are found in southern Ontario.